History of Norsk Data: Bust

-The software companies Infologic and Data Inform were bought by DN in 1986, while ND and Fjellanger Widerøe established the cartography company Pumatec.
+The software companies Infologic and Data Inform were bought by ND in 1986, while ND and Fjellanger Widerøe established the cartography company Pumatec.
 The following year, Computas Complete and Alfa Data were bought and merged with Infologic to create ND Application, which had 350 employees.
-The new subsidiary was to merge the existing software into a new portfolio.
-While the old companies had sold well because they were tailored to a particular industry, such as Computas for the processing industry and Infologic for wholesalers, the unified systems were so general that it lost its competitive advantage to all industries.
+Much of the assembled portfolio consisted of horizontal applications, applicable to many industries but with low margins.
+However, some vertical applications such as those from Computas for material processing industries and Infologic for wholesalers, offered more profitable opportunities and these were to be emphasised.

-The new company was plagued by internal disputes over which suit to base the new product on and a large number of customers disputes, leaving little capacity for product development.
-At the time software developers had low margins.
+ND Application was plagued by internal disputes over the technological foundations of the new portfolio and a large number of customer disputes, leaving little capacity for product development.
 The companies had been bought with a short-term goal to sell more minicomputers and ND lacked a strategic plan for them.
-The problem was accelerated because the sales force lacked intricate knowledge of the industries they were selling to.
+The problem was deepened by a lack amongst the sales force of the intricate industry-specific knowledge needed to successfully sell the profitable vertical applications.
+Further problems arose in the United Kingdom with the acquisition of Wordplex, intended to provide the company with an avenue of rapid expansion through an established channel and a presence in various industries.
+A failure to integrate the new business ultimately reduced ND's once-successful UK subsidiary to "a zero-growth business without a goal or a vision".